awicklund/EndoObjDetect/README.md

 Model used: Faster R-CNN Inception ResNet V2 1024 x1024

-Implemented on Google Colab on High RAM, GPU accelerated environment
+Implemented on Google Colab on High-RAM, GPU-accelerated environment

 Some of the images that were produced: